dylanlan/dylanlan.github.io/qol.md

 - Better rewards from various quests.
 Maybe a legend mark for every single quest?
 Chance at rare item from more quests?
 Cosmetic items?
 - Less class-exclusive requirements for commonly needed quest rewards (eg: Diamond Ore from Unknown Depths)

+### Events (QoL)
+- The Insect Event is .... very tedious.
+But it has amazing rewards!
+It would be nice to at least have separate "copies" of the maps, similar to the dojo for training.
+Often 10+ Aislings might be fighting for bugs in the same area, which is not fun.

 ### Bank Storage (QoL)
 Super painful to use, for multiple reasons: